-Still, watch how you talk about medicine, because your attitude can very well convince her to take it—or not.
+Still, watch how you talk about medicine, because your attitude can convince her to take it—or not.

 Talk about how medicine will help her feel better and back to normal.
 Discuss how the medicine goes through her body to bring her fever down, or fight the germs or bacteria that are making her feel bad.
 Get better-tasting medicine and be excited when it’s time to take the next dose (instead of dreading it).

-Simply changing your tone of voice and choice of words can make a huge difference with how your child sees medicine.
+Changing your tone of voice and choice of words can make a huge difference with how she sees medicine.